ATRS7391/Lyrics_Extractor_Of_Spotify_Tracks_Python_Version/README.md

 ## Instructions

 1. Make a new folder named `Lyrics` in the same directory of `LyricsExtractor.py`.
 2. Make a new `Genius API-Client` by clicking [here](https://genius.com/api-clients/new).
 Login if required.
-Copy the `Client Secret` and then paste it in `API_Credentials.json` in the correct key value place.
+Copy the `Client Access Token` and then paste it in `API_Credentials.json` in the correct key value place.
 3. Make a new `Spotify API-Application` by clicking [here](https://developer.spotify.com/dashboard/applications).
 Login if required.
 Then click on `CREATE AN APP`.
 Copy `Client ID` and `Client Secret` and then paste it in their respective values in `API_Credentials.json`.
 4. Now install the required packages using `pip install Requirements.txt` in Powershell/Command Prompt opened in the same directory of `Requirements.txt`.
 5. Now fire up your `Spotify` then copy the URL of the track or playlist you want to get lyrics.